In addition to the Faculties of Graduate Studies and Arts requirements, the Department requires:

-Primary Areas: Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.
+Primary Areas: Canada; History of Science and Medicine; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.

-Secondary Areas (to be chosen from outside of Primary Area): Canada; History of Science; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.
+Secondary Areas (to be chosen from outside of Primary Area): Canada; History of Science and Medicine; Latin America; Medieval and Early Modern Europe; Military/Diplomatic; Modern Europe and Britain; United States; Africa; World.

 c) A thesis normally of 400 pages, including notes, charts and tables, but excluding bibliography and appendices.

 d) A demonstration of reading knowledge of a second language relevant to the student's research prior to the candidacy examination.

 e) Written and oral candidacy examinations in primary and secondary areas.
 The Supervisory Committee consists of a primary area supervisor and a secondary area specialist with the third member being a faculty member normally outside the department whose area of expertise is in the field of study for the student.
 The History Department urges candidates to take candidacy examinations within 16 months of first registration.
 Examinations must be completed within 20 months of first registration.